DaoCloud/DaoCloud-docs/docs/en/docs/blogs/index.md

     How to speed up Pod startup on nodes in a large cluster?
 This is a problem that cluster administrators often face in enterprises.
     This article focuses on methods to speed up Pod startup on the kubelet side.
-This method does not involve the time period for controller-manager to create Pods through kube-apiserver, nor does it include the scheduling time of Pods or the time to execute Webhooks on them.
+This method does not involve the time period for controller-manager to create Pods through kube-apiserver, nor does it include the scheduling time of Pods or the time to run Webhooks on them.

 - [20230427 | Cloud-Native Monitoring - Basics of VictoriaMetrics](./230427-victoriametrics.md)